shanoether/kit_big_data_mangetamain/README.md

   - Sentiment analysis on user reviews
   - Anomaly detection for unusual rating patterns
 - 🗄️ **Database Migration**:
-  - Move from CSV to PostgreSQL for better scalability
+  - Move from Parquet to PostgreSQL for better scalability with an API endpoint for the frontend to connect to
   - Implement data versioning
   - Add data backup and recovery procedures